MahmutYurt0/MahmutYurt0/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="30%" align="right" alt="Github" src="https://ceyani.io/author/emir-ceyani/avatar_hue92774dbe360d8f4714995c1e1cb09f0_64701_270x270_fill_q90_lanczos_center.jpg" />

-- :man:🏽:computer: I’m currently working on my PhD to develop an information theoretic approaches for transfer learning ;
+- :man:🏽:computer: I’m currently studying methods to develop image synthesis, reconstruction and super resolution models for multi-contrast MRI as well as for standard computer vision problems;
-- :seedling: I’m currently learning about PyTorch and how to play an ukulele;
+- :seedling: I’m  also learning in-depth knowledge about PyTorch;
 - :dancers: I’m looking to collaborate on research ideas 🤝 and I am always looking for internships;
 - 🤔 I’m looking for help with n;
 - :speech_balloon: Ask me about , I am happy to help;
 :mailbox: How to reach me: ceyani.io;
-- :mailbox: How to reach me: ceyani@usc.edu;
+- :mailbox: How to reach me: mahmut@ee.bilkent.edu.tr;

 Languages and Tools: